-Selling, general and administrative expenses decreased in 2009 to \$4,950,000 from \$6,436,000 in 2008 and \$8,682,000 in 2007.
-The decrease is due primarily to lower salaries and benefits that are the result of the reduction in force that was part of our reprioritization and management and employee changes in 2008; and the elimination of the management performance bonus plan and the associated costs for 2009 and 2008.
-Selling, general and administrative expenses also include a non-cash charge of \$783,000 in 2009, \$1,088,000 in 2008 and \$2,104,000 in 2007 relating to stock-based compensation recognized in accordance with SFAS 123(R).
+Selling, general and administrative expenses decreased in 2008 to \$6,436,000 from \$8,682,000 in 2007 and \$9,101,000 in 2006.
+The decrease is due to lower salaries and benefits as a result of management and employee changes; decreases in relocation and recruitment expenses; reduced supplemental compensation relating to the 2007 management performance bonuses; and the elimination of the management performance bonus plan and the associated costs for 2008.
+Selling, general and administrative expenses also include a non-cash charge of \$1,088,000 in 2008, \$2,104,000 in 2007 and \$734,000 in 2006 relating to stock-based compensation recognized in accordance with SFAS 123(R).
 The increase in the 2007 non-cash charge includes a one-time charge of \$257,000 that relates to an amendment of our former CEO's stock options upon the termination of his service as a director.

-Interest income was \$296,000 in 2009, \$1,170,000 in 2008 and \$1,875,000 in 2007.
+Interest income was \$1,170,000 in 2008, \$1,875,000 in 2007 and \$1,258,000 in 2006.
 The fluctuations in interest income are due primarily to corresponding changes in the levels of cash, cash equivalents and short-term investments during the periods.

-Our net loss was \$15,946,000, or \$.11 per common share in 2009, \$20,133,000, or \$.16 per common share in 2008, and \$17,594,000, or \$.15 per common share in 2007.
-The changes in net loss are primarily due to the fluctuations in spending of research and development expenses from year to year.
+Our net loss was \$20,133,000, or \$.16 per common share in 2008, \$17,594,000, or \$.15 per common share in 2007, and \$16,475,000, or \$.15 per common share in 2006.
+These increases in net loss are primarily the result of increased costs and expenses, as discussed above, offset on a per share basis by an increase in the weighted average number of common shares outstanding.
 We expect to report additional significant net losses until such time as substantial TRC-based product sales commence.

 Our major ongoing research and development programs are focused on the clinical development of TRC-based products, bone marrow-derived adult stem and early progenitor cells, for use in cardiac regeneration, as well as vascular regeneration.
-We have reprioritized our clinical development programs to focus on cardiovascular applications including our Phase II IMPACT-DCM (dilated cardiomyopathy) trial and our Phase III RESTORE-CLI (critical limb ischemia) trial.
+We have reprioritized our clinical development programs to focus on cardiovascular applications including our Phase II IMPACT-DCM (dilated cardiomyopathy) trial and our Phase IIb RESTORE-CLI (critical limb ischemia) trial.
 We have discontinued further patient enrollment into our Phase III ON-CORE (osteonecrosis) bone regeneration trial.
 We do not anticipate initiating new clinical bone activity, reactivating the Phase III ON-CORE trial or initiating formal clinical trials in the neural area without additional financial resources.
 While the decision to reprioritize was driven by economic factors, the clinical programs were prioritized based on anticipated time to market and the relative clinical and market potential.
-Compassionate-use clinical activities were conducted in Europe to evaluate the treatment of dilated cardiomyopathy using our TRC-based product.
+Compassionate-use clinical activities have been initiated in Europe to evaluate the treatment of dilated cardiomyopathy using our TRC-based product.
 All of these potential product applications use TRC technology, our proprietary cells and platform manufacturing technologies.
 We are also completing other research and development activities using our TRC-based products that are intended to improve the functionality for certain clinical indications, to improve shelf life, and to decrease the cost of manufacturing our TRC-based products.
-Research and development expenses outside of the TRC-based product development consist primarily of engineering and cell manufacturing.
+Research and development expenses outside of the TRC-based product development consist primarily of immunotherapy programs, engineering and cell manufacturing.

-The following table summarizes our research and development expenses for each of the fiscal years in the three year period ended June 30, 2009 (in thousands):
+The following table summarizes our research and development expenses for each of the fiscal years in the three year period ended June 30, 2008 (in thousands):

 Year Ended June 30,

-R&D Project 2007 2008 2009
+R&D Project 2006 2007 2008

-TRC-based products \$10,497 \$14,159 \$11,289
+TRC-based products \$ 8,347 \$ 10,497 \$14,159

-Other 946 1,090
+Other 1,137 946 1,090

-Total \$11,443 \$15,249 \$11,289
+Total \$ 9,484 \$ 11,443 \$15,249